zeusro/quantum/README.md

 ### b=1 || a=1 || a=0

-Rich before marriage, poor after marriage.
+Rich before marriage, poor after divorce.

 #### a=b=1